 Implants are posts that are surgically placed in the upper or lower jaw, where they function as a sturdy anchor for replacement teeth.
 They are made of titanium (a strong, lightweight metal) and other materials that are accepted by the human body.

-Implants are not an option for everyone.
-They require a considerable investment of time, involving several steps over a possible nine month period.
 If you are considering implants, a thorough evaluation will help determine if you are a good candidate.
 Because implants require surgery, you must be in good health, have healthy gums and have adequate bone to support the implant.
 Certain diseases like diabetes, osteoporosis or chronic sinus problems may interfere with proper healing and could prevent the bone from attaching to the implant.
 Smoking may also affect the stability of the implant over time.
 Meticulous oral hygiene and regular dental visits are critical to the long-term success of dental implants.